landnthrn/ForceSleep-Plus-SleepWarning/README.md

 `sleepoff` — Disable idle sleep
 `sleepstatus` — Check if the watcher is enabled/disabled
 `sleeptime` — Change the set idle time to trigger sleep
-`sleeprestart` — Restart the sleep watcher task manually
+`sleeprestart` — Restart the sleep watcher task

 You can cancel sleep by pressing `Ctrl + C` while the warning is visible,
 or pause/resume the countdown by clicking the window and pressing any key.